Your therapy session

 Feelpath is currently self-funded.
 We are open to discussing financial support, in-kind engineering and analytics work, or other resources for well-scoped collaborative studies.

-ALI follows the same HIPAA-focused posture as the rest of Feelpath: clear consent language about how session language is saved and analyzed, encryption in transit and at rest, access controls, and options for de-identified exports in research settings.
+ALI follows the same HIPAA-aligned privacy and security practices as the rest of Feelpath: clear consent language about how session language is saved and analyzed, encryption in transit and at rest, access controls, and options for de-identified exports in research settings.

 We are looking for thoughtful partners who care about alexithymia, language, and careful measurement.
 If this sparks ideas, we would love to talk.